AndrewBoryk/ABMediaView/README.md

 ![alt tag](ABMediaViewDemo.gif)

+## Description

+ABMediaView can display both images and videos.
+It subclasses UIImageView, and has functionality to lazy-load images from the web.
+In addition, it can also display videos, downloaded via URL from disk or web.
+Videos contain a player with a timeline and scrubbing.
+A major added functionality is that this mediaView has a queue and can present mediaViews in fullscreen mode.
+There is functionality which allows the view to be minimized by swiping, where it sits in the bottom right corner as a thumbnail.
+Videos can continue playing and be heard from this position.
+The user can choose to swipe the view away to dismiss.
+There various different functionality that can be toggled on and off to customize the view to one's choosing.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.